obieze375/DevOps-Notes/Ansible.md

-# Mutli-package Installation with loops
+# Multi-package Installation with loops

 When automating server setup, sometimes you’ll need to repeat the execution of the same task using different values.
 For instance, you may need to install  multiple packages , or ... .